Jules Radich: 2025 mayoral election

-In mid October 2024, Radich confirmed that he would be running for a second term during the 2025 Dunedin mayoral election, scheduled to be held between 9 September and 11 October 2025.
+In mid October 2024, Radich confirmed that he would be running for a second term as mayor at the 2025 Dunedin mayoral election, scheduled to be held between 9 September and 11 October 2025.

 In mid-June 2025, Radich's former Team Dunedin colleagues Crs Andrew Whiley, Kevin Gilbert and Brent Weatherall declined to endorse Radich for a second term as Mayor of Dunedin.
 Whiley and Gilbert instead endorsed Cr Sophie Barker as a mayoral candidate.
 In late June 2025, Cr Bill Acklin accused Whiley and Gilbert of betraying Radich shortly after the 2022 local elections and interfering with the Council's operations.
 In response to Acklin's allegations, Gilbert said that Team Dunedin "was never meant to function as if loyalty would be a key feature in office."
-Whiley cited disagreements with Radich's handling of the George Street redevelopment, attempted installation of a groyne at St Clair beach and renumeration dispute with Crs David Benson-Pope and Steve Walker as reasons for the breakdown in their professional relationship.
+Whiley cited disagreements with Radich's handling of the George Street redevelopment, attempted installation of a groyne at St Clair beach and remuneration dispute with Crs David Benson-Pope and Steve Walker as reasons for the breakdown in their professional relationship.
 In response, Radich backed Acklin's account and defended his leadership.

-During the 2025 Dunedin mayoral election held on 11 October, Radich came fourth place and was succeeded as Mayor by Sophie Barker.
+During the 2025 Dunedin mayoral election held on 11 October, Radich came in fourth place and was succeeded as Mayor by Sophie Barker.
 He also contested the 2025 Dunedin City Council election and was re-elected as a councillor.
 Radich credited the establishment of a water services delivery plan and the Council's decision to build a new landfill at Smooth Hill as key achievements during his mayoral term.

-Third term, 2025-present
+Final term, 2025-2026

 In early November 2025, Mayor Barker appointed Radich as the chairman of the infrastructure portfolio.
-In addition, Barker confirmed that the DCC would switch from a committee to a portfolio-based governance model.
 On 12 November, Radich unsuccessfully opposed a council motion to accept a budget overspend on the contentious Albany Street Connection Project, which passed by a margin of 8 to 7 votes.
 Prior to the 2025 local elections, the DCC had initially voted to cancel the project before rescinding the cancellation.

+In late November 2025, Radich along with fellows Crs Andrew Simms, John Chambers, Lee Vandervis, Russell Lund and Doug Hall met with residents of Surrey Street to raise awareness of sewage overflows during flooding.
+The meeting was organised by Simms, who was critical of the Council's response to the street's sewage problems.

-Personal life
+Personal life and death

-Radich was a foundation member of the Orokonui Ecosanctuary.
-He is also a member of the Dunedin Art Society, Wine & Food Society, Investors Club, Underwater Hockey Club, Otago Motorcycle Club and Forest & Bird.
-Radich currently lives in St Clair, Dunedin.
+Radich lived in St Clair, Dunedin.
+He was married to Pamela and had two children.

+On 4 January 2026, Radich died at Dunedin Hospital, after suffering a heart attack the previous day.
+He was 71.
+Radich's funeral was held at the First Church of Otago on 9 January.